Differentially Private Wireless Federated Learning Using Orthogonal Sequences: System Model

 \subsection{Communication Model}

-In each learning round, since there are $K$ active clients, the uplink communication between clients and the central server can be modeled as over a (fading) multiple access channel.
-Consider a cell with a single-antenna BS and $K$ single-antenna users involved in the FL task.
+In each learning round, since there are $K$ active clients, the uplink communication between clients (mobile devices) and the parameter server (base station) can be modeled as over a fading multiple access channel.
+Consider a cell with a single-antenna BS and $K$ single-antenna users involved in one round of the aforementioned FL task.
 The communication system leverages orthogonal sequences for uplink transmissions.
-Note that one of the most popular implementations of the orthogonal-sequence-based system is code-division multiple access (CDMA).
-We assume a spreading sequence set $\mathcal{A}=\{ \abf_1, \cdots, \abf_k, \cdots, \abf_N \}$ containing $N$ unique spreading sequences ($N\geq K$), where each spreading sequence is denoted as $\abf_k = [a_{1,k},\cdots, a_{L,k} ]^T$ and $L$ is the length of each spreading sequence.
+Note that one of the most popular implementations of the orthogonal sequence-based system is code-division multiple access (CDMA).
+We assume a spreading sequence set $\mathcal{A}=\{ \abf_1, \cdots, \abf_k, \cdots, \abf_N \}$ containing $N$ unique spreading sequences ($N\geq K$), where each spreading sequence is denoted as $\abf_k = [a_{1,k},\cdots, a_{L,k} ]^T$ and $L$ is the length of the spreading sequence.
 Each user is (randomly) assigned with a unique spreading sequence $\abf_k$ from $\mathcal{A}$ as its signature.

-We assume that the BS only has the knowledge of the entire spreading sequence set $\mathcal{A}$, \emph{without knowing the specific signature of each user}.
-We emphasize that this restriction is consistent with our goal of guaranteeing user privacy -- BS cannot identify users based on their spreading sequences or decode individual models.
+We assume that the BS only has knowledge of the entire spreading sequence set $\mathcal{A}$, \emph{without knowing the specific signature of each user}.
+We emphasize that this restriction is consistent with our goal of guaranteeing user privacy -- BS cannot identify users or decode individual models based on their spreading sequences.
 We will discuss the details of the spreading sequence assignment mechanism in Section \ref{subsec:AgnmntMchsm}.

-In the uplink communication, each client transmits the differential ${\mathsf{x}_t^k} \triangleq [x_{1,t}^k, \cdots, x_{i,t}^k,\cdots, x_{d,t}^k]^T \in\mathbb{R}^d$ between the received global model and the computed new local model:
+In the uplink communication, each client transmits the differential between the received global model and the computed new local model: